 Pasteurella multocida is the bacteria that most commonly causes skin infections in dogs.
 Staphylococcus intermedius is another bacteria that causes abscesses, and it can usually be treated with ointments.

-Injuries that commonly get infected in bacteria resulting in abscesses include wounds in the mouth from sharp objects, bite wounds from other animals, and ingrown hairs.
+Injuries that commonly get infected with bacteria resulting in abscesses include wounds in the mouth from sharp objects, bite wounds from other animals, and ingrown hairs.

 Outdoor dogs are also more susceptible to abscesses.

 Skin, mouth, and lung injuries are more common in competitive or outdoor dogs because they have more opportunities to come into contact with sharp, dirty objects or to swallow or inhale grass awns, which are sharp seeds that can dig into tissue.

 Dogs who have not been neutered or spayed also tend to develop abscesses because they are more likely to fight with other animals and get bite wounds.
 Furthermore, older male dogs who haven’t been neutered are at higher risk of prostate disease, which can result in prostate abscesses, and un-spayed older females are at higher risk of mammary gland infections that can result in abscesses.

 Other causes include impacted anal sacs, blood infections that result in liver abscesses, tooth damage that can cause root abscesses, and ear, sinus, or mouth infections that can cause brain abscesses.

 Almost any wound, even a small one, can become infected and cause an abscess in the body.

 Symptoms Of Abscesses

 There are many potential symptoms that can appear with an abscess.
 Your vet will be able to take a swab and a blood test to determine which type of bacterial infection is causing it and whether that infection has moved to the bloodstream.